davidmt1997/EA/README.md

 The Neo4j Database will be populated with nodes and relationships (localhost:7474) that will be able to query and visualize in the browser.

 To connect to a visualization tool such as Power BI: [Check this article here](https://xclave.co.uk/2019/02/06/actually-using-the-new-dataconnector-for-powerbi/)

+After that, you can query the Neo4j DB from Power BI.